Industry Trends

 B2B Marketing Trends

-Some of this year’s B2B marketing trends are just emerging, while others are familiar, but all remain essential for digital marketers to master.
-Marketing teams are faced with tons of opportunity as they navigate a crowded field of jaded users, creating the right mix of tactics across channels to find high-intent prospects and convert them to buyers.
+Marketing teams in 2026 are faced with tons of opportunity, navigating a crowded field of jaded users and creating the right mix of tactics, across channels, to find high-intent prospects and convert them to buyers.

-That customer journey is important for both the prospect and the brand: Users want personalization done well, while marketers want to get the most out of their budget while engaging these users.
-Marketing automation and data-driven decisions, paired with video, social media, SEO, and thoughtful content, can all help marketers succeed, even if budgets and resources stay the same.
+The B2B customer journey matters for both the prospect and the brand: Users want personalization done well, easy access to the right information, and clear pricing, while marketers have to use budget wisely while engaging these users to capture leads and drive conversions.
+As AI’s potential becomes clearer and the technology proves its value, B2B marketers can find endless ways to save time and money with it.
+Marketing automation and data-driven decisions, paired with video, social media, SEO and AEO, and thoughtful content, can all help marketers succeed, even if budgets and resources stay the same.

 [Source: Semrush]

-Here’s a quick look, by the numbers, at where B2B marketing is and where it’s headed in 2025 and beyond:
+Here’s a quick look, by the numbers, at the state of B2B marketing and where it’s headed next:

-Account-based marketing (ABM) and personalization at scale both meet the needs of digital advertisers and marketers today — namely, user fatigue and intense competition for attention.
+Account-based marketing (ABM) and personalization at scale address the pressing needs of digital advertisers and marketers today — namely, user fatigue and intense competition for attention.

 ABM brings together marketing and sales teams’ efforts to create better customer experiences and drive more conversions and sales.
 This discipline identifies high-value accounts and tailors messaging and offers to those accounts specifically.
 It’s easier to measure the success of ABM campaigns, so teams can see exactly what ROI they drove.
 This efficiency can lead to bigger deal sizes, higher conversion rates, and shorter sales cycles.
 ABM tactics are suited for fragmented buyer journeys, as they can extend consistent messaging across multiple channels.